uhop/tight-sprite/README.md

 ## Introduction

-[CSS sprites](http://en.wikipedia.org/wiki/Sprite_(computer_graphics)#Sprites_by_CSS) is a techniques designed to replace multiple images with one, which combines all of them.
+[CSS sprites][] is a techniques designed to replace multiple images with one, which combines all of them.
 The goal is to increase the overall performance of a web application by:

 * Minimizing number of downloads, which is important in a high-latency scenarios.
 * Minimizing amount of data transferred, which is important for low-speed connections.